 Lab glass should be boxed up for disposal.
 Most labs utilize broken glass collection boxes (these are available in the main stockroom D110).
 Regular cardboard boxes may be used, but they must be clearly marked "Broken Glass" and the box should fit within the red sharps collection bins.
 When a broken glass collection box is ready for disposal, tape the box securely shut.
+These boxes should not be more than two thirds full when sealed.
 Lab personnel should then place full and securely taped glass boxes directly into the red sharps collection bins.
 FACILITIES WILL NOT PICK UP AND DISPOSE OF ANY BOXES OF BROKEN GLASS THAT ARE NOT TAPED UP SECURELY AND PLACED WITHIN THE BINS.